 If you experience experience any of the above, the Banting Diet may be able to help you.

 Banting Diet Benefits:

-- Gives you an overall feeling of well-being and drastically decreases stress which results in better sleep.
+- The Banting Diet gives you an overall feeling of well-being and drastically decreases stress which results in better sleep.

 - Food cravings begin to subside.
 This is mainly because fat has proven to make you feel fuller for longer.